About Conference

 Each year, NICWA hosts the largest national gathering on American Indian and Alaska Native (AI/AN) child advocacy issues.
 With over 1,600 attendees—and growing every year—this three-day conference has become the premiere national event addressing tribal child welfare and well-being.
 Keynote speakers range from federal officials at the highest level of government to youth with lived experience in child welfare systems.

-New this year!
-For those who can’t make it to Seattle, we have a virtual option.
+For those who can’t make it, we have a virtual option.
 All three of our amazing general sessions with over a dozen wonderful speakers will be broadcast virtually.
 If you can’t make it in person, consider being a virtual attendee.

 NICWA provides meaningful programming to conference attendees, creating a space where participants can learn about the latest developments and best practices from experts in the field and from one another.
 Participants represent a cross-section of fields and interests including child welfare, mental health, and juvenile justice service providers; legal professionals; students; advocates for children; and tribal, state, and federal leaders.